pontheazahraii/recipes/dinners/falafel.md

 2. Chop the potato and onion.
 3. Place soaked chickpeas, onion, potato, garlic, cumin, coriander, paprika, cayenne pepper, and salt in a food processor.
 Process until mixture is fine and fully combined.
 4. Chop cilantro, parsley, and mint, add to food processor, and pulse to incorporate.
-5. Shape the falafel mixture into small balls and deep fry in avocado oil until surface is dark brown and crispy.
+5. Shape the falafel mixture into small balls and deep fry until the surface is dark brown and crispy.
+Transfer to a paper towel to allow the excess oil to drain.
 Enjoy!

 ## Notes